 Best Photography Coffee Table Books for Inspiration

-This new collection of photographs by Annie Leibovitz is a follow-up to her two previous landmark books, Annie Leibovitz: Photographs, 1970-1990 and A Photographer's Life, 1990-2005.
-In this book, Annie Leibovitz, one of the most influential photographers of our time, presents iconic portraits along with never before published images that she has shot over the last decade.
+This new collection of photographs by Annie Leibovitz is a follow-up to her two previous landmark photo books, Annie Leibovitz: Photographs, 1970-1990 and A Photographer's Life, 1990-2005.
+In this photography portfolio book, Annie Leibovitz, one of the most influential photographers of our time, presents iconic portraits along with never before published images that she has shot over the last decade.

-Another stunning coffee table book, this National Geographic collection shares breathtaking views of the some of the most remote and most beautiful destinations around the globe.
+Another stunning coffee table book, this National Geographic collection shares breathtaking views of some of the most remote and most beautiful destinations around the globe.
 Featuring over 250 images that span the range from secluded islands, exotic rainforests, and majestic mountains.
-This isn’t just another photo book, however.
+It isn't just another photo book, however.
 This National Geographic guide also gives aspiring travelers the details they need to know to visit each of these bucket list-worthy destinations.

-A street photographer's show book, Stanton’s Humans of New York, contains over 400 images of people in their natural environment.
+A street photographer's show book, Stanton's Humans of New York, contains over 400 images of people in their natural environment.
 The moving pictures in this book have propelled it to be a #1 New York Times bestseller.
-The stunning photography in this book will inspire you to walk down the street and meet some new people.
+The stunning photography in this photo book will inspire you to walk down the street and meet some new people.

 Whether you are a beginner looking to grab some tips from the pros or a life-long expert, photography books are a great way to keep building your photography knowledge base.
 Some books teach, some books inspire, and some books do both.
 Break your dry spell and get out of your creative rut with a new challenge and a new technique.